R-73 (missile): Development

-The R-73 was developed to replace the earlier R-60 (AA-8 'Aphid') weapon for short-range use by Soviet fighter aircraft.
+The R-73 was developed to replace the earlier R-60 (AA-8 'Aphid') short-range missile used by Soviet fighter aircraft.
 Work began in 1973 initially as the K-73, (Note: Soviet and Russian missile under development are given the K prefix, which becomes the R prefix when the weapon becomes operational.) operational in 1982 and the first missiles formally entered service in 1984.

 The R-73 is an infrared homing (heat-seeking) missile with a sensitive, cryogenic cooled seeker with a substantial "off-boresight" capability: the seeker can detect targets up to 40° off the missile's centerline.
 It can be targeted by a helmet-mounted sight (HMS) allowing pilots to designate targets by looking at them.
-Minimum engagement range is about 300 meters, with maximum aerodynamic range of nearly 30 km at altitude.
+Minimum engagement range is about 300 meters, with maximum aerodynamic range of nearly 31 km at altitude.
 The weapon is used by the MiG-29, MiG-31, Su-27/33, Su-34 and Su-35, and can be carried by newer versions of the MiG-21, MiG-23, Sukhoi Su-24, and Su-25 aircraft.

 Shortly after German reunification in 1990, Germany and other ex-Warsaw Pact countries found themselves with large stockpiles of the R-73 missiles or AA-11 Archers as designated by NATO, and had concluded that the R-73/AA-11's capabilities had been noticeably underestimated by the West.
 In particular, the R-73 was found to be both far more maneuverable, and far more capable in terms of seeker acquisition and tracking than the latest AIM-9 Sidewinder.
-This realization started the development of newer missiles to help compete, including the ASRAAM, IRIS-T and AIM-9X.
+This realization started the development of newer missiles to remain competitive against systems such as the ASRAAM, IRIS-T and AIM-9X.

-According to an interview in 2022 with a Ukrainian pilot, the R-73 does not track well in clouds.
+According to an interview in 2022 with a Ukrainian pilot, the R-73 does not track targets well in clouds.
 This makes the missile difficult to use against Shahed-136 drones, forcing pilots to rely on their 30 mm cannon.

 Further developments include the R-74 (izdeliye 740) and its export variant RVV-MD.
 These are expected to supplement previous variants of the R-73 in service.

 An improved version of the R-74, the R-74M (izdeliye 750) features fully digital and re-programmable systems, and is intended for use on the MiG-35, MiG-29K/M/M2, Su-27SM, Su-30MK and Su-35S.
 A further upgrade, known as the R-74M2 (izdeliye 760), is intended for the fifth-generation Su-57 aircraft.
 This missile has an inertial navigation system, a smaller cross-section with the fin span reduced to 434 mm to fit in internal weapon bays, has IRCCM (infrared counter-countermeasures), and is designed to match the performance of the AIM-9X, IRIS-T and the ASRAAM.
 The R-74M2 completed trials in 2019, and its export variant RVV-MD2 was unveiled in 2023.
 A clean sheet design, the K-MD (izdeliye 300), is expected to supersede the R-74M2 in the future.